trokhymovych/WikiCheck/README.md

 [![Wikipedia](https://img.shields.io/badge/Wikipedia-%23000000.svg?style=for-the-badge&logo=wikipedia&logoColor=white)](https://meta.wikimedia.org/wiki/Research:Implementing_a_prototype_for_Automatic_Fact_Checking_in_Wikipedia)
 # WikiCheck API

 Repository with the implementation of WikiCheck API, end-to-end open source Automatic Fact-Checking based on Wikipedia.

-The project is done in cooperation with Wikimedia Foundation and Ukrainian Catholic University.

 The research was published in **CIKM2021** applied track:
 - *Trokhymovych, Mykola, and Diego Saez-Trumper.*